cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 To execute a `MsgLaunchConsumerChain`, we first create a `ConsumerAdditionProposal` under the hoods, with the `top_N` set to 0, and call
 [`HandleConsumerAdditionProposal`](https://github.com/cosmos/interchain-security/blob/v4.3.0/x/ccv/provider/keeper/proposal.go#L30)
-simulating a proposal was already voted on and accepted.
+simulating a proposal that was already voted on and accepted.
 Note that we need to migrate `ConsumerAdditionProposal`s to use the `consumerID` instead using [both](https://github.com/cosmos/interchain-security/blob/v4.3.0/x/ccv/provider/keeper/proposal.go#L382)
 `chainID` and the `spawnTime` as keys.
-The [usual validity conditions]((https://github.com/cosmos/interchain-security/blob/v4.3.0/x/ccv/provider/types/proposal.go#L114)) hold for the fields of the `MsgLaunchConsumerChain`.
+The [usual validity conditions](https://github.com/cosmos/interchain-security/blob/v4.3.0/x/ccv/provider/types/proposal.go#L114) hold for the fields of `MsgLaunchConsumerChain`.
 Note however, that we intend to have a `spawnTime` upper limit as well.
 For example, if you launch a consumer chain in Permissionless ICS, the `spawnTime` should not be more than two months ahead in the future, to avoid having consumer chains lingering for too long before they get added.
 To do this, we introduce a `maxSpawnTime` limit in [`ConsumerAdditionProposal`](https://github.com/cosmos/interchain-security/blob/v4.3.0/proto/interchain_security/ccv/provider/v1/provider.proto#L29).